 These new regulations mandate every hospital create five new committees that will employ ten new quality nurse specialists with excellent and expensive benefit plans and take up at least 20 hours a month of full time salary equivalency of a pharmacist, nutritionist, maintenance worker and crossword puzzle hand-er-out-er volunteer in order to fully comply with these new patient safety standards.

 Beginning immediately, all nurses will be required to chart the total number of cups of coffee and tea in both cubic centimeters and deciliters, as well as their own urine output and to go to the emergency room immediately if they make less than 30cc per hour, aka decreased urine output, on a shift.
 They must also estimate physician compliance by eye balling their bedside coffee cup to the best of their untrained eye.
 The hospital coffee machine will no longer be allowed to lay claim to the dirtiest place in a hospital.
 New cleaning standards will be implemented immediately.
 Eventually, as the Joint Commission is able to get their arms around and understand the implications of their major new safety standard, they will require a combination self serve coffee/tea/Purell™ hand sanitizer machine at the entrance of every patient room.
 Keeping patients healthy starts every day at the bedside with a healthy dose of hot coffee and tea.

 The Happy News Network is not responsible for any inaccuracies in this ground breaking report.
+In addition, this card may contain humor that is only appreciated by some healthcare providers and is not intended for all audiences.
 Read at your own risk.